About the Arkansas Missouri Railroad:

 The railway offers several types of tickets.
 Most of the club cars are restored 1900s Pullman cars.
 The premium tickets are in the glass dome enclosures with 3360-degree views.
-First class tickets offers a table and chairs and club cars offer bench seating.
+First class tickets offers great garden benches and club cars offer seating.
 These tickets all come with beverage service, lunch (ham or turkey sandwiches, chips and dessert) and a souvenir photo.
 Coach class has bench seating and food and beverages are available for purchase (ranging from $5 for a sandwich to $1 for a soda).
 The railway does offer caboose seating too, but there is no heat or air in the caboose.
 Tickets range from $20-103, with discounts being given for children and seniors, AAA, and AARP, and active or retired military personnel.
 Children age 3 & under (lap children) ride free.

 It is recommended that you purchase tickets in advance.
 It’s a popular tourist attraction and the cars do fill up.
 You can either purchase tickets by calling 479-751-8600 or visiting their website at http://www.amrailroad.com.